Azure-Samples/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/intermediate/01-workshop-environment-setup/README.md

 ## Github Codespaces
 Github Codespaces can be leveraged to provide a development environment for running the instructions.
 Certainly you can run these instruction from a shell.
 But for people trying to get familiar with ASA-E for the first time, to rule out any environment related issues we recommend using Github Codespaces.

-1. The first step in getting access to github codespaces option for [Azure Samples](https://github.com/Azure-Samples/) is to share your github id with the workshop co-ordinator.
-They will add you to the organization and assign you permissions that makes the Codespaces option visible.

-2. Upon getting the confirmation that you are added to the Org, navigate to https://github.com/Azure-Samples/acme-fitness-store/tree/Azure, click "Code" button.
-You should be able to "Codespaces" as an option listed.
-If you do not see that option listed, most probably you are not added to [Azure-Samples](https://github.com/Azure-Samples/) org or your github id is still not active in this org.
-Please discuss this issue with your workshop coordinator.
-If invitation was sent but it is not in your mailbox, you can visit https://github.com/Azure-Samples/acme-fitness-store/invitations to accept it directly.
+1. Fork the repository for [acme-fitness-store](https://github.com/Azure-Samples/acme-fitness-store)

-3. Assuming the above steps are successful, you should be able to open a terminal inside VS Code that opens up in Codespaces.
+2. Assuming the above steps are successful, you should be able to open a terminal inside VS Code that opens up in Codespaces.
 Refer to this link to understand more about [Codespaces](https://github.com/CodeSpaces).
 This Codespace comes installed with the following software:
    1. * [JDK 17](https://docs.microsoft.com/java/openjdk/download?WT.mc_id=azurespringcloud-github-judubois#openjdk-17)
    2. * The environment variable `JAVA_HOME` should be set to the path of the JDK installation.
 The directory specified by this path should have `bin`, `jre`, and `lib` among its subdirectories.
 Further, ensure your `PATH` variable contains the directory `${JAVA_HOME}/bin`.
 To test, type `which javac` into bash shell ensure the resulting path points to a file inside `${JAVA_HOME}/bin`.
    3. * [Azure CLI version 2.31.0 or higher](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) version 2.31.0 or later.
 You can check the version of your current Azure CLI installation by running: